mholow/gsp-r10-adapter/README.md

   - This step only needs to be done once
   - You may need to disable bluetooth on previously paired devices to prevent them from stealing the connection

+## Using the putting integration

+In order to use the putting integration you must
+- Enable putting in `settings.json` file
+- Download ball_tracking software from https://github.com/alleexx/cam-putting-py/releases
+  - If you want this program to manage opening/closing of putting camera, place ball_tracking in same folder as this program
+- Read https://github.com/alleexx/cam-putting-py for webcam setup/troubleshooting
+- Read putting section `settings.json` file to determine optimal settings for your setup
+  -

 ## Running